ritvik-shrigaddi/Spotify-Clone/README.md

-This is my first HTML and CSS Project which I have created.
+This is my second HTML and CSS Project which I have created.